 But we’re already seeing a shift in how mobile apps are created and marketed.
 Mobile users are not interested in just one feature or function, they want an app to do more than one thing, and to do it well.

-Expect apps in 2018 to continue the trend toward multiple features.
+Expect apps to continue the trend toward multiple features.